praveenspk/Spring-Boot/springboot-jpa-contacts_api/README.md

-# Spring boot, Hibernate, Spring Data JPA, MySQL and REST API
+# Spring boot-jpa-ContactsAPI

-A simple Spring boot application that demonstrates the usage of RESTful API using Spring boot, Hibernate and MySQL.
+A simple Spring boot application that demonstrates the usage of RESTful API using Spring boot, , Hibernate, Spring Data JPA, MySQL and REST API.

 ## Tools and Technologies used